 This is a talk with a message, usually linked to the earlier Bible reading in some way.
 Touching on everyday life, the Minister makes the Bible message easier to understand, and often there are humorous stories or quips.
 Not like the ‘fire and brimstone’ sermons of yesteryear!

-Towards the end of the service, (which takes about an hour) the Minister says words of blessing (the ‘Benediction’) for everyone and we sing Amen three times.
+Towards the end of the service, (which takes 35mins to an hour) the Minister says words of blessing (the ‘Benediction’) for everyone and we sing Amen three times.
 To finish, we sing the words printed at the bottom of the Order of Service, then the Minister and the Bible, which is carried by an Elder called ‘the Beadle’, leave the church.
 Once they leave, people stand up and follow, accompanied by (usually) rousing organ music.
 You can leave by the front, back, or side doors, all lead to the front gate area.
 You may wish to chat to the Minister outside as you leave, or go into the Lower Hall (up the ramp or steps) to have tea / coffee and biscuits and chat to others.
 No charge is made, but there is a donations dish.
 Note: After saying goodbye to people, the Minister returns to her room (the Vestry) on the right as you enter the church and meets with those who have arranged with the Door Duty Team to see her.

 Speak to the Minister.
 Every so often she arranges a series of meetings to discuss what is involved with those who are interested in becoming members of the church.